Keith J. Krach: Government service

-On June 20, 2019, Krach was confirmed by the Senate as Under Secretary of State for Economic Growth, Energy, and the Environment, United States Alternate Governor of the European Bank for Reconstruction and Development, and United States Alternate Governor of the International Bank for Reconstruction and Development.
+On June 20, 2019, Krach was confirmed by the Senate as under secretary of state for economic growth, energy, and the environment, United States alternate governor of the European Bank for Reconstruction and Development, and United States alternate governor of the International Bank for Reconstruction and Development.
 He served as the country's top economic diplomat for the State Department.

 Nomination and confirmation

 Krach was confirmed by unanimous voice vote in the Senate.

 Pandemic response

 In the spring and summer of 2020, Krach and his State Department team supported efforts to repatriate more than 60,000 Americans who were stranded overseas by the coronavirus pandemic, and also worked to accelerate supply chains for PPE and other vital supplies to safeguard the lives of healthcare workers, patients, and American families.

 In March 2020, an article was published by Bloomberg, stating that Krach had made a billion dollars as a result of a runup in DocuSign's stock price, stating that Krach "benefited from a pandemic that's left millions of Americans unemployed."
 Bloomberg retracted the article and published a letter to the editor from Krach titled "Public Service Is Worth More Than a Billion."
 In his letter, Krach pointed out that "I divested my entire stake in DocuSign and my other holdings as a condition of joining the federal government, meaning I profited in no way."

-He claimed the misstatement jeopardized the mission and credibility of his worldwide team as they were responded to the myriad issues spawned by the pandemic and had the potential to undermine the work of thousands of civil servants and foreign service officers by undercutting their ability to operate with the trust necessary to accomplish the mission.